umbynos/TLN/progetto_di_caro_ro/README.md

 - Divide input text into individual lexical units (list of words)
 - Skip title
 - Convert to lower-case
-- Skip stop words
+- Skip stop words and punctuation
-- Reduce tokens to their morphemes (Kartunen, Koskenniemi, and Kaplan (1987))
+- Reduce tokens to their morphemes
 - Subdivide text into pseudosentences of a predefined size w (equal-sized units: number of shared terms between two long sentences and between a long and a short